 Below you will find featured recipes.
 The selection of the featured recipes has a random part and part based on user rankings.
 At times you may need need an idea for something to cook, use this section to get a quick recipe ideas.

-Vegetables.), (The Golden Age Cook Book)
+Desserts), (The Community Cook Book)

 Soups.), (The Lady's Own Cookery Book)

 Take a calf's head, very white and very fresh, bone the nose part of it; put the head into some warm water to discharge the blood; squeeze the flesh with your hand to ascertain that it is all thoroughly out; blanch the head in boiling water.
 When firm, put it into cold water, which water must be prepared as follows: cut half a pound of fat bacon, a p